SUVRO96/foodmart/README.md

-## Project Name & Pitch

-  FoodKart App
+ ## FoodKart App

- - An application for searching foods and restaurants, built with React, Redux, JavaScript, and CSS.
+ * An application for searching foods and restaurants, built with React, Redux, JavaScript, and CSS.
- - Features:
+ * Features:
-           - searching restaurants by city or location
+     * searching restaurants by city or location
-           - searching food from different restaurants
+     * searching food from different restaurants
-           - login and signup for users
+     * login and signup for users
-           - add to cart and order placement
+     * add to cart and order placement

 <!-- ## Project Screen Shot(s)